One thing I’ve learned from sending four kids back to school year after year is this: the time crunch at dinnertime is real.

 I think it’s a good idea to plan out your dinners for the week.
 To do meal planning successfully, take a look ahead at your family’s weekly schedule.
 Do you have after-school meetings or other obligations?
 Are you driving kids to activities?
 Are you busy during the day with work?

 Your schedule will dictate the time you have available to prepare meals.
-For example, if you have back to school teacher night during the dinner hour, you may want to plan a sheet pan dinner night, or a breakfast for dinner (Brinner) theme.
+For example, if you have a meeting during the dinner hour, you may want to plan a sheet pan dinner night, or a breakfast for dinner (Brinner) theme.

-If you have few or no obligations, you can plan for a more involved dinner menu.
+If you have few or no obligations, you can plan for a more involved dinner meal.

 You can also use theme nights to spark meal planning creativity.
 For example, try a pasta night, stir fry night, pizza night, or a kid’s choice night.